Frugel-Horn Mk3 Flat-Pak Mock Assembly Instructions

 [december 26 2011 -- subthread copied into its own thread here]

-Standard rebates for Fostex FE126 (FE127 & FF125wk) Mark Audio CHR/CHP/EL70, Alpair 7, or blank.
+Standard rebates for Fostex FE126 (FE127 & FF125wk) Mark Audio CHR/CHP/EL70, Alpair 7.x (with & without decorative bezel), or blank.
 One went out for FE108eS so that can be ordered.
-Others.
-We'll try (really helps to have a driver on hand to do it).
+Others, we'll try (really helps to have a driver on hand to do it).

 Chris came up with a clever way to deal with the choke point.